Heptagon Functions and Seven-Gluon Amplitudes in Multi-Regge Kinematics: Comparison with Fourier-Mellin Construction

 with some coefficient function $c_{h_1,h_2,h_3}$.
 We see that in the monomials above, $z_1,\bar{z}_1$ always come with non-negative powers, and $z_2,\bar{z}_2$ always come with non-positive powers, so the summation gives an expansion around $z_1=0$ and $z_2=\infty$.
 Note that the poles on the real $\nu_i$ axes (which in the small-coupling approximation all collapse to the origin of the Mellin space) would correspond to summands with $j_1 = 0$ or $j_2 = 0$.
 However, these terms are already taken care of by the contour deformation leading to~\eqref{eq:FMdeformed}; therefore they do not contribute to $\Sigma_{h_1,h_2,h_3}$ in \eqn{eq:ressum}.

 Using the known and conjectured ingredients of the Fourier-Mellin integral, it is straightforward to calculate the necessary residues at any loop order.
+For example,

 We can then compare the resulting series expansions with the bootstrapped amplitudes, which we have also expanded around the same small $z_1$, large $z_2$ limit\footnote{From \eqn{eq:simplicial}, this limit is equivalent to expanding around small $\rho_1$ and large $\rho_2$.} with $\bar{z}_i$ the complex conjugates of $z_i$.
 We have performed the checks with the full expansion (\ref{eq:ressum}) through all terms with $|j_1| + |j_2| \leq 5$.
 We have also checked the holomorphic part, by ignoring any $\bar{z}_i$ dependence, which corresponds to the special case in \eqn{eq:ressum} with $k_1,k_2=0$.
 This case is less computationally intensive, and so we could check all terms with $|j_i| \leq 40$ up to three loops and with $|j_i| \leq 10$ at four loops.
 We find perfect agreement between the Fourier-Mellin sum-integral and the bootstrapped amplitudes.